 - Overworked employees have lower immunity

 - Employers staying open to avoid claims but not implementing proper safety measures

 Many people are familiar with the fact that COVID-19 can affect your health in many ways.
-It comes along with symptoms of high fever, shortness of breath, gastrointestinal problems, and more.
+It comes with high fever, shortness of breath, gastrointestinal problems, among other symptoms.
 Apart from this, extreme cases can require hospitalization and can create traumatic pain and anxiety.

-When you're dealing with the effects of COVID-19, it can wreak havoc on your mental capacity.
-While you know that you were wrongfully terminated or got the virus from your workplace, you don't have the energy or mental strength to fight for your rights.
-This is when a wrongful termination attorney Los Angeles comes into help.
+When you’re dealing with the effects of COVID-19, it can wreak havoc on your mental capacity.
+While you know that you were wrongfully terminated or got the virus from your workplace, you don’t have the energy or mental strength to fight for your rights.
+This is when a wrongful termination attorney from Mann & Elias comes into help.
 They will provide the knowledge to fight your case for you.

-Any employment attorney in Los Angeles will fight for your rights to hold your employer accountable for the infection.
+Our employment attorney in Los Angeles will fight for your rights to hold your employer accountable for the infection.
 They will ensure that you receive the necessary compensation for your condition as well.
-This will include damages for:
+It will include damages for:

 - Medical bills, transportation, prescription medication

 Anyone fired for refusing to work because of Coronavirus can seek compensation from their employer.
 Your lawyer will do their best to keep your claim on the right track.
 They’ll gather evidence and ensure that your claim is being filed within the statute of limitations.